Finding a Top Financial Advisor Firms in Deerfield, Illinois

 Capital Management Consultants Background

 Capital Management Consultants was founded in 1988.
-It currently has two principal owners: Marc Davis, the president of the firm, and Robert Stumpf, the firm’s treasurer.
-The firm has seven advisors on staff.
+It currently has two principal owners: Marc Davis, president, and Robert Stumpf, treasurer.

 Capital Management Consultants Investment Philosophy

-Capital Management Consultants uses fundamental analysis and technical analysis to analyze securities it's considering investing in.
+Capital Management Consultants uses fundamental analysis and technical analysis to analyze the securities.
 It typically invests in mutual funds, stocks, bonds and alternative investments to flesh out client portfolios.

 The firm recognizes that a buy-and-hold approach is a good path toward long-term success, but it also believes that’s only one piece of the puzzle.
 The firm prioritizes the appropriate asset allocation for each client’s risk tolerance, investing goals and timeline to retirement.